 In winter, Derbyshire’s hills and valleys take on a completely new vibe.
-It’s a time of year that Cat Barker particularly enjoys.
+It’s a time of year that is Cat Barker’s reason to like winter.

 “I was at YHA Castleton Losehill Hall last winter, and the snow certainly didn’t put people off coming up and doing some of the Peak District walks.
 Typically, the Mam Tor ridgeline is popular even through the winter.
 People still flock to Stanage Edge in the winter.”